Who a child is to live with

 We are able to provide advice both in relation to the making of such an order or in responding to an order that has been made against you.

+At Watson Woodhouse, we understand that every case is different and that the happiness of the children is a priority.
 Our specialist solicitors appreciate that every child has different needs and our advice will be personally tailored to the facts of your case.

 Why use a solicitor?